rahildoshi97/materforge/paper/paper.md

 # Statement of Need

-Accurate numerical simulation requires accounting for material properties—such as thermal conductivity, density, and heat capacity
-—that are not constant but depend on variables like temperature, pressure, or strain rate [@lewis1996finite; @zienkiewicz2013finite].
+Accurate numerical simulation requires accounting for material properties such as thermal conductivity, density, and viscosity that are not constant but depend on variables like temperature, pressure, or strain rate [@lewis1996finite; @zienkiewicz2013finite].
-This challenge is compounded by the wide variation in data availability, from well-characterized models for established materials to sparse experimental points for novel alloys.
+This challenge is compounded by the wide variation in data availability, from well-characterized models for established materials to sparse experimental points for novel materials.
 Consequently, property definitions can range from simple constants to complex tabular datasets or sophisticated equations, creating a significant integration hurdle for researchers.